quote591/threaded_sockets/README.md

 An example image of the terminal based chat application on Windows 10.

-Written in C++17 using std::thread WinSock2 sockets.
+Written in C++17 using std::thread WinSock2 sockets and security using OpenSSL.

 # Building
 Note the application will only work on `Windows` at this current moment.
 I have yet to port it over to Linux.
+OpenSSL should be installed on the system and linked in the CMake file.

 Building the client and server are done in the exact same way.
 They both have a CMake file.